silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 ## Interacting with ChangeSet

+This section explains how you can interact with ChangeSets.

 ### Adding and removing DataObjects to a change set

 * `$myChangeSet->addObject(DataObject $record)`: Add a record and all of its owned records to the changeset (`canEdit()` dependent).